BuddyForms/BuddyForms/readme.txt

 == #DESCRIPTION ==

-Contact Forms, Post Forms for User Generated Content and Registration Forms easily build in minutes.
+From Contact Forms to Post Forms for User Generated Content and Registration Forms easily build in minutes.
 Ideal for User Submitted Posts.
 Extendable with Addons!

 [youtube https://www.youtube.com/watch?v=DoPLWBBlRvA]

-* A simple drag and drop, form builder with ready to use form templates that give you all the form types with on click.
-Build Contact, Registration, and Post Forms with one exactly for your needs with an easy to use Form Builder and Form Designer.
+* A simple drag and drop form builder with ready to use form templates that give you all the form types with on click.
+Build Contact Forms, Registration Forms, and Post Forms with an easy to use Form Builder and Form Designer to customize any aspect to your needs.

 #### Supported Frontend Form Types
 * Contact Form